connexcs/docs/docs/routing-usa.md

 3. The call is passed to the upstream provider in the same format.
 4. When the call is billed, if the card is LRN it will be charged as if the call was placed to (C ).

 ConnexCS allows you to have customer cards as non-LRN and provider cards as LRN and vice versa, both turned off, or both turned on.
-This means can mix LRN and non-LRN providers, and the LCR will still be routed correctly.
-Dynamic Routing is strongly recommened for LRN.
+This means you can mix LRN and non-LRN providers, and the LCR will still be routed correctly.
+Dynamic Routing is strongly recommended for LRN.

 ### Charges
 ConnexCS includes LRN Dips for free under fair use.
 Fair use means traffic does not exploit our billing strategy.
 To send this type of traffic, please contact us, as we do not support external LRNs.